-\ The author, some weeks subsequent to the date of this letter, heard the whole representation of New York as well as of Pennsylvania and Jersey, advocate upon the floor of congress the manufacturing as opposed to the trading interest. ern state, is truly the key-stone of the federal arch.
+^{} The author some weeks subsequent to the date of this letter heard the whole representation of New York, as well as of Pennsylvania and Jersey, advocate upon the floor of congress the manufacturing as opposed to the trading interest.

-But if the new states are thus linked with the north they have also some feelings in common with the south, and thus, drawing two ways, seem to consolidate that confederacy which Europeans have sometimes prophecied they would break.
-In the first place Kentucky and Tenessee, the oldest members of this young family, have not only been peopled from Virginia and the Carolinas, but originally made part of those states.
+north, they have also some feelings in common with the south, and thus, drawing two ways, seem to consolidate that confederacy which Europeans have sometimes prophesied they would break.
+In the first place, Kentucky and Tenessee, the oldest members of this young family, have not only been peopled from Virginia and the Carolinas, but originally made part of those states.
 Generously released from their jurisdiction, they still retain a marked affection for their parents; and have, too, a community of evil with them, as well as of origin, in the form of black slavery.
 It is not unlikely, that the mixture of slave-holding and non-slaveholding states to the west of the Alleghanies, helps to balance the interests between the northern and southern sections of the Union on the floor of congress.

-I must here refute a strange assertion, which I have seen in I know not how many foreign journals, namely, that the United States' government is chargeable with the diffusion of black slavery.\
+I must here refute a strange assertion, which I have seen in I know not how many foreign journals, namely, that the United States' government is chargeable with the diffusion of black slavery.

-\ One of the most extravagant blunders of this kind I lately found in M'Kensie's History of America; a work comprising much valuable topographical and statistical information upon the subject of the United States; but containing a compilation of the most contradictory and positively ludicrous portraits of their moral character (to those at least who have any personal acquaintance with it) that has yet come under my eye.
+^{} One of the most extravagant blunders of this kind I lately found in M'Kensie's History of America; a work comprising much valuable topographical and statistical information upon the subject of the United States; but containing a compilation of the most contradictory and positively ludicrous portraits of their moral character (to those at least who have any personal acquaintance with it) that has yet come under my eye.
 The passage I allude to is the following: "Negro slavery has spread its baleful effects over a great part of the Union.
-Some writers, particularly Englishmen, who would wish to represent Every act that this government has ever passed regarding it, has tended to its suppression; but the extent and nature of its jurisdiction are probably misunderstood by those who charge upon it the Blackslavery of Kentucky or Louisiana; and they must be ignorant of its acts who omit to ascribe to it the merit of having saved from this curse every republic which has grown up under its jurisdiction.

-When first torn from the British empire, we have seen that every corner of the then peopled America was smitten with this plague.
-Now not one half is, although by the acquisition of Louisiana an immense foreign addition has been made to the evil.
-It was not until the adoption of the federal constitution, that the congress possessed any power to legislate upon the subject of the slave-trade.
-The abolition laws passed before that period were passed by the states in their individual capacity, and could not be enforced beyond the states as a second Arcadia, have offered an apology for this detestible practice, by contending, that it formed a part of the policy of the colonial system; but this excuse does not apply to the new states; for the congress has resigned the inhabitants of these vast regions to its demoralizing effects."
+Some writers, particularly Englishmen, who would wish to represent the states as a second Arcadia, have offered an apology for this detestable practice, by contending, that it formed a part of the policy of the colonial system; but this excuse does not apply to the new states; for the congress has resigned the inhabitants of these vast regions to its demoralizing effects."
 Now were this all that stood between the United States and a second Arcadia, they would be much nearer a terrestrial paradise than I had imagined.
 Not a single one of the new states that has grown up under the jurisdiction of the congress but has been positively and absolutely saved by its laws from slavery in any shape or form whatsoever.
 It would save some mistakes if authors would read the laws of foreign countries before they write about them.